Skip to main content

 </div>

-Note: With this method you can't pass variables or constants statically, so you still need to add the fetched datas dynamically.
+Note: With this method, variables or constants cannot be passed statically, so fetched data must still be added dynamically.

 Manipulating Business Objects